 Over the years I’ve been developing film, I must have run into every problem in the book at least once.

 This list isn’t completely exhaustive, but it’s a great learning tool for anyone looking to either overcome the problems they’re currently seeing or how to avoid running into problems in the future.
 If you run into a problem that you can’t find a solution for, feel free to ask us in the comments below or make a post about it on the Official Learn Film Photography Facebook group!

 No images on the film, but showing frame numbers?

 Blank rolls with the numbers showing means development was good, but the camera didn’t expose the film.
 The numbering on the frames is a latent image placed on the outside frame by the film manufacturer.
-That means that these lines will only show up if proper development took place on the film.
+That means that these lines will only show up if proper development took place.